Adam-Moujar/UltraLearning/notes.md

 This is quite an interesting and important part, as not all focus is equal.
 Many people are aware of something called "Flow", a state where you stop being interrupted, you are completly absorbed and the line between unconcious and concious is blurred.
-Flow is enjoyable and in competition, the best state to be in to deliver results. *However*, research done by K. Anders Ericsson, a psychologist, argues that for flow is inconsistent with the demands of deliberate practice.
+Flow is enjoyable and in competition, the best state to be in to deliver results. *However*, research done by K. Anders Ericsson, a psychologist, argues that flow is inconsistent with the demands of deliberate practice.
 You should *not* be in flow during ultralearning.
 It is very important that:

-1. You tackle projects and tasks of whoose dificulty is too high to enter flow
+1. You tackle projects and tasks of whose dificulty is too high to enter flow
 2. The most important one, you must be concious during ultra learning.

-To learn, and to learn effectively, self-conciousness is a requirement.
+To learn, and to learn effectively, conciousness is a requirement.
 Flow is antithetical to the best learning and so the advice is:

 - Do not worry about flow, focus on tasks which are slightly more difficult.

 That is not the type of focus we are trying to reach nor sustain.

-Since we've discussed, how we should focus, not let us consider duration.
+Since we've discussed, how we should focus, now let us consider duration.
 This is a rather subjective decision to make.
 The literature seems to agree that practice broken down into separate studying periods is more effective than cramming.
 Similarly, even with solid blocks of study, interleaving different skills to practice seems to be more effective than learning one skill at once.

-The book suggests, 50mins to 1hour learning blocks for atsks, with several minutes as a break before moving on to the next task.
+The book suggests, 50mins to an hour learning blocks for atsks, with several minutes as a break before moving on to the next task.
 Again, this is quite a subjective decision, since it's a question of what time you have open to study.
-Let's beggin discussing how to combat distractions by talking about the sources of distractions themselves.
+It will be something that is quite personalised for each different ultralearning project and not something that can be given a hard rule to follow.

+Combating distractions is also an important part of mainting focus, so we will break down the different sources for distractions and how to resist them.

 ### Distraction 1: Your environment.